-All-hands meetings are vital for company leaders who need to communicate with the entire organization at a high level.
-It’s always been a challenge to make these meetings truly engaging, though.
-And in the past year, many companies have abruptly transitioned to virtual or hybrid models for their all-hands meetings.
+All-hands meetings are vital for company leaders who must communicate with the entire organization at a high level.
+However, it’s always been a challenge to make these meetings truly engaging.
+And in the past year, many companies have abruptly transitioned to virtual or hybrid models for their company-wide all-hands meetings.

 It takes forethought and strong execution to make a virtual or hybrid all-hands meeting a success, but it can be done.
 Not sure where to start?
 These seven strategies can help you overcome common obstacles and pull off a virtual all-hands meeting that’s both engaging and effective.